SERVICE DOGS FREQUENTLY ASKED QUESTIONS

 What Type of Service Dogs are Trained by SMSD?

-SMSD trains mobility assistance service dogs for veterans with service-connected physical disabilities where canine assistance is appropriate like balance assistance, picking up dropped items, et cetera.
+- SMSD trains mobility assistance service dogs where canine assistance is appropriate like balance assistance, picking up dropped items, et cetera.
+We do NOT train dogs for the following:

-• Seizure alert or response.
+- Seizure alert or response

-• Guide dogs for sight issues.
+- Guide dogs for sight issues

 What is the service area of Smoky Mountain Service Dogs?